asmitapaul/RenAIssance/Evaluation_Test_Asmita/README.md

 \end{array}
 $$

-However, this makes it non-differrentiable and thus non-trainable.
+However, this makes it non-differentiable and thus non-trainable.
 The innovation of the DBNet Model is the use of the following approximation:

 $$